 Online interest for Louis Vuitton over time

-Rolex takes the fifth place on our list.
-The world-renowned luxury watch company is also featured on Forbes top 100 most valuable brands in the world, taking spot 71 with an estimated brand value of $9.3 Billion.
+The ranking of Swiss luxury watch manufacturer Rolex dropped to sixth place on the list this year.
+Despite remaining steadfast in its commitment to brick-and-mortar retail, Rolex is the most sought-after luxury watch online.
+The world-renowned luxury watch company is also featured on Forbes top 100 most valuable brands in the world, taking spot 80 with an estimated brand value of $9.5 Billion.

 Most popular Rolex items online

 When searching for Rolex online, people most often looked for the following products:

 - Rolex Submariner

 - Rolex Oyster Perpetual

 Top Rolex watches for women

 Online interest for Rolex over time